Story of Ted Weisgal and Leisure Learning Unlimited

 presented a threat to his bosses.
 At some point, I am sure

-he and Donna would have butted heads.
+he and Deborah would have butted heads.
 Their styles were total

 January 19, 2007.
 Since all the